-Your server comes with six hot-swap fans (two front fans in connector J50, two center fans in connector J18, and two rear fans in connector J25).
-The two largest fans (in connector J50) are also known as blowers.
+Your server comes with six hot-swap fans: two front fans (fans 5 and 6), two center fans (fans 3 and 4), and two rear fans (fans 1 and 2).
+The two front fans are also known as blowers.
 You do not need to turn off the power to the server to replace a hot-swap fan.

-To help ensure proper cooling, if a fan fails, replace it within 48 hours.
-Attention:
+Attention: To help ensure proper cooling, if a fan fails, replace it within 48 hours.